stainless-api/stl-api/README.md

 You can use it as a pluggable, batteries-included web framework for APIs (managing auth, pagination, observability, etc) or sprinkle it on top of your existing API in any framework for better OpenAPI support and/or full-stack typesafety.

-You can also opt into Stainless's Stripe-inspired [pristine](#pristine) API design conventions and get rich pagination, consistent errors, field expansion & selection, and normalized caching on the frontend for free.
+You can also opt into Stainless's Stripe-inspired [pristine API design conventions](#pristine) and get rich pagination, consistent errors, field expansion & selection, and (WIP) normalized caching on the frontend for free.

 Stainless draws inspiration with gratitude from tRPC, FastAPI, GraphQL/Relay, and (heavily) from the internal API Framework we worked on at Stripe.